melhzy/mditre/Python/jupyter/COLAB_SETUP_GUIDE.md

 ## Quick Start

 All MDITRE Jupyter notebooks are fully compatible with Google Colab.
-Each notebook includes a setup cell that automatically:
+Each tutorial notebook includes setup cells that automatically:
-- Installs the MDITRE package
+- Installs the MDITRE package from the Python subdirectory
-- Mounts Google Drive for data access
+- Downloads required dataset files from GitHub
 - Configures the appropriate matplotlib backend

-**Just run Cell #2 in any notebook to get started!**
+**For tutorials: Run cells #2 and #3 to get started!**
+- Cell #2: Package installation and environment setup
+- Cell #3: Automatic dataset download (tutorials only)

 ---